-When CensiTrac® was developed, it was the first surgical instrument tracking system to track each individual instrument in a set.
+When CensiTrac® was developed, it was the first surgical asset management system to track each individual instrument in a set.
 Over time, it has allowed SPD staff to be in complete control of their inventory, including details such as:

 - Name and specific descriptors of each instrument to instructions for use (IFUs) that include inspection and maintenance schedules

 - Preferred (and alternate) sterilization methods

 - Location of each instrument and of any substitute instruments, should that set be due for maintenance.

 The software interfaces seamlessly with OR scheduling, to make sure that each tray and each instrument required is located, processed, and put back into service as needed.
 Assets can be marked through Censis’ CensiMark® program, which offers laser, electrochemical, and other marking methods, depending on the instrument or institution’s preferences.
 CensiTrac makes specific information about tracked equipment easily accessible.
 In a matter of minutes, you have the information you need when you need it.